Baja Whale Watching and Kayaking

 Is there a single supplement fee for solo travelers?

 Our tour costs are based on double occupancy on any included hotel nights.
 Solo travelers who would like their own single hotel room can pay a single supplement or can be matched up with another solo traveler of the same gender if one is available and willing to share.
 If we are unable to pair you with another solo traveler, we must apply the single supplement charge to cover our hotel costs.
-Solo travelers will always have their own tent during kayaking tours, and will typically have their own tent at whale camp, both at no additional cost.
+Solo travelers will always have their own tent during kayaking tours, at no additional cost.
+Single tents at whale camp are available at an adiditonal cost.
 However, we are unable to guarantee individual tents at whale camp due to limited tent capacity.
 If you are asked to share a tent at our whale camp, rest assured that tents are very spacious, full-height canvas wall tents, with two cots and plenty of room to stand and maneuver around your tent-mate without difficulty.

 Do I Get to Touch the Whales and What is a "Friendly" Whale?